Skip to content

 • Thicker paper

-Abrasive materials reduce the typical die life, but because we don’t know the rate at which the die cutting tool will wear out completely, it’s difficult to predict how long each tool will last.
-The life of the tool depends on the type of material, the type of cuts, and the speed at which you’re cutting.
-At most, your converter can give you a rough estimate for replacement based on how long it’ll be able to cut material.
+Abrasive materials reduce the typical die life, but it’s difficult to predict how long each die cutting tool will last before wearing out completely.
+The life of the tool depends on the material it's cutting, how it's cut, and the press speed.
+At most, your converter can offer a rough estimate of replacement based on how long it can cut material.

-The final circumstance in which could end up having to pay for die cut tooling is if you change your part design after purchasing the initial die cutting tool.
+The final circumstance in which you could end up having to pay for die cut tooling is if you change your part design (altering the measurements, tolerances, or materials of your part in any way) after purchasing the initial die cutting tool.

 What Else Do I Need to Know About Die Cut Tooling?

-As your converter, we lay out the tooling cost without trying to hide it within the cost of your die cut part.
-If you’re unsure how much your die cut tooling will cost, request a quote today:
+If your project deals with small quantities, you can often avoid tooling altogether.
+As your converter, Strouse will lay out the tooling cost without trying to hide it within the cost of your die cut part.

 avatar